Business Administration Major, B.S.B.A.

 Undergraduate Business Help Desk

-The business administration program is considered a broad-based, general management degree, and the Kenan–Flagler Business School encourages breadth in both the business curriculum and in the continuation of study in fine arts, humanities, and natural and social sciences.
-A second major may be possible and requires advance approval by both the undergraduate business program and the second academic unit.
-In all cases, undergraduate business majors are encouraged to take upper-level courses during the third and fourth years.
+The business administration program is considered a broad-based, general management degree, and the UNC Kenan–Flagler Business School encourages breadth in both the business curriculum and in the continuation of study in fine arts, humanities, and natural and social sciences.

 Admission to the program is required.

-Students are subject to the requirements in place when they are admitted to the Kenan–Flagler Business School; consequently, the requirements described in this catalog particularly apply to students admitted to the school during the 2018–2019 academic year.
+Students are subject to the requirements in place when they are admitted to the UNC Kenan–Flagler Business School; consequently, the requirements described in this catalog particularly apply to students admitted to the school during the 2020–2021 academic year.

 Student Learning Outcomes